FedericoMontana/instrumentum/README.md

   - [Contributing](#contributing)
   - [License](#license)
   - [Credits](#credits)

 # Feature Selection #

 ## Dynamyc Stepwise

 Stepwise is a method used to reduce the dimensionality of datasets, its idea consists of iteratively adding and removing predictors, one by one.
 One of its limitations is that there might exist variables that interact with each other, or are highly correlated, and the real inference power of those variables will not be realized if evaluations are performed individually.
-To illustrate this, the following code artifically creates 2 variables that when combined have a great prediction power, but individually do not.
+To illustrate this, the following code artificially creates 2 variables that when combined have a great prediction power, but individually do not.
 A third variable is created with minimum prediction power.

 ```python
 df = pd.DataFrame(np.random.choice([0, 1], size=(10000, 2)), columns=["x1", "x2"])